 Will I need money for any class materials?

-A few of the classes require small fees for materials that the instructors have purchased or spent a lot of time gathering.
+A few classes require small fees for materials that the instructors have purchased or spent a lot of time gathering and prepping.
 You may want to bring some pocket money in case you wish to take any of these classes.
-About 85-95% of the classes do not require any materials fees.
+About 90% to 95% of the classes don’t require any materials fees.

 Are meals provided?

 Meals are not provided, but there will be a community kitchen with sink, propane stoves and food-preparation tables located near the camping areas.
 We also have a primitive kitchen (stocked with appropriate cooking implements), which is set up for cooking with fire only.
 No fires are permitted at individual campsites (local fire regulations due to the drought), but you could bring your own propane stove to cook on.

 There will be food trucks and other vendors on-site selling breakfast, lunch, dinner, and snack foods and beverages.

 There will be well water available on site.
 Be sure to bring a water bottle and hat.
 All campers should carry water bottles and wear hats, as the sun can be strong and dehydration is a serious concern.
 Young children especially should have water bottles and wear hats at all times.
 Also sunscreen and sunblock, as appropriate.

 We expect everyone to clean up after themselves and each other, both during the event and when packing up to leave.
 We want to see the same beautiful land after the event as it was before, unmarred by the human footprint.
 Pack it in, pack it out!